flum1025/twitter-stream-patch/README.md

-# Twitter::Stream::Patch
+# twitter-strem-patch

 This gem is patch for [twitter](https://github.com/sferik/twitter).
 Patch for when the stream is disconnected.
-When the stream disconnected, raise Twitter::Error::StreamDisconnect.
+When the stream disconnected, raise `Twitter::Error::StreamDisconnect`.

 ## Installation